 By the 1960s, Paradis was participating in exhibitions with other Croatian artists who were part of the Naive art movement in the Balkins.
 There were other exhibitions in Switzerland and Venezuela.
 Finally, he had the opportunity to leave Croatia, and in 1970, he arrived in New York.

-In 1972, having heard about his background in Europe, the Director of Galerie St. Etienne on W. 57th St., invited Paradis to participate in a major exhibition featuring the Croatian artists of the Naive movement in Croatia.
-From 1977-78, Paradis had his first one-man show at Hammer Galleries in NYC.
-Its success was a turning point in his life as an artist in the USA.
+In 1972, having heard about Paradis’ work in Croatia and Europe, Dr. Otto Kallir, Director of Galerie St. Etienne on W. 57th Street in New York, invited him to participate in major group exhibition featuring the Croatian Naive art movement in Europe at that time.
+It was a very successful show, and brought important attention to Paradis as a new artist in New York.

 From 1977-78, by invitation of Dr Armand Hammer, Director of Hammer Galleries, Paradis had his first major solo exhibition.
 It's success proved to be a major turning point for him, as he finally began to enjoy this life as an American artist.